-Where to Start with Creating an Effective School District Equity and Inclusion Plan
+Where to Start with Creating an Effective School District Equity and A School Inclusion Plan

-District improvement plans all across the country include equity, diversity and/or inclusion in their strategic plan.
+District improvement plans nationwide include equity, diversity, and/or inclusion in their strategic plan.
 But the details of those plans, and their effectiveness, vary dramatically depending on what the district does to implement change.
-So if you are looking at creating an effective plan, what are the key elements and where do you start?
+So if you are looking at creating an effective plan, what are the key elements, and where do you start?
 This blog will share the top 5 tips for getting started with a school inclusion plan and school equity plan.

-2. Review the data and identify your current policies that may be leading to disparate outcomes.
-This should include looking at data on participation in electives, advanced courses, extra curricular programs as well as use of disciplinary and/or corrective actions.
+2. Review the data and identify your current policies that may lead to disparate outcomes.
+This should include looking at data on participation in electives, advanced courses, extracurricular programs, and the use of disciplinary and/or corrective actions.
 Look at these statistics based on race, gender, and socio-economic status to ensure you have proportionate representation.

 4. Build awareness about the disparities – first within the committee and then in your broader school community.
 This includes (1) asking for each person to share their perspective on equity and inclusion; (2) sharing the data you have gathered as part of step 2; and (3) some ideas for how to address what you found in step 2.
-As part of this awareness, it can be helpful to look at what your district has done in the past, and what other districts are doing.
-You can find information on the latter by reaching out to the national PTA network, being part of groups online, or discussing this with any third party that you may have helping you with this process.
+As part of this awareness, looking at what your district has done in the past and what other districts are doing can be helpful.
+You can find information on the latter by contacting the national PTA network, being part of groups online, or discussing this with any third party you may have to help you with this process.

 5. Create goals.
 Those goals will look different depending on what you have on your campus, but write down at least three SMART goals and move towards them.
-For example, you may create a goal around having equitable representation of minorities and socio-economically disadvantaged children in your advanced course.
-There are many ways to do this including by sharing more information about those courses, expanding the number of those courses, changing the enrollment methodology of those courses, etc. Which of those execution paths is right for your community is up to your committee to figure out.
-The most important thing is to put that stake in the ground and start taking tangible steps towards that.
+For example, you may create a goal for equitable representation of minorities and socio-economically disadvantaged children in your advanced course.
+There are many ways to do this, including sharing more information about those courses, expanding the number of those courses, changing the enrollment methodology, etc. Which of those execution paths is right for your community is up to your committee.
+The most important thing is putting that stake in the ground and taking tangible steps toward that.

-Really this work is about our children as being seen as more than a test score.
-This is about learning about our students' aspirations, interests, understanding more about their mindset and being inclusive in our school communities.
-For more details on this topic you can listen to this podcast episode or reach out to one of the amazing organizations that assists schools with this work.
+Really this work is about our children being seen as more than a test score.
+This is about learning about our students' aspirations and interests, understanding their mindset, and being inclusive in our school communities.
+For more details on this topic, you can listen to this podcast episode or contact one of the amazing organizations that assist schools with this work.
 If you have some ideas that have worked for your district, we would appreciate hearing them at email@example.com.